Connecting servers to a VLAN

 netmask 255.255.255.0

-After a reboot, we check whether the servers ping each other:
+After the reboot we check if the servers are pinging each other:

-All network packets will be tagged before being sent through this interface.
-For example, let's add VLAN identifier 10 to our configuration; all network packets will be marked before being sent through this interface.
+All network packets will be tagged before being sent over this interface.
+For example, let's add VLAN ID 10 to our configuration; all network packets will be tagged before being sent over this interface.

 Ip addr 192.168.1.1/24 dev enp0s8.10